-For the year ended December 31, 2018, the Company recorded a net loss of \$15,383,773 (\$730,109 in 2017) and has an accumulated deficit of \$17,413,308 as at December 31, 2018 (\$2,029,535 as at December 31, 2017).
+For the year ended December 31, 2019, the Company recorded a net loss of \$5,098,365 (\$15,383,773 in 2018) and has an accumulated deficit of \$22,511,673 as at December 31, 2019 (\$17,413,308 as at December 31, 2018).
 Besides the usual needs for working capital, the Company must obtain funds to enable it to meet the timelines of its exploration programs and to pay its overhead and administrative costs.
-As at December 31, 2018, the Company had a working capital of \$1,063,885 (a negative working capital of \$1,856,027 as at December 31, 2017) consisting of cash and cash equivalents of \$1,364,140 (\$38,441 as at December 31, 2017).
+As at December 31, 2019, the Company had a negative working capital of \$340,142 (a positive working capital of \$1,063,885 as at December 31, 2018) consisting of cash and cash equivalents of \$275,466 (\$1,349,140 as at December 31, 2018).
 Management believes that these funds will not be sufficient to meet the obligations and liabilities of the Company.
 These uncertainties cast significant doubt regarding the Company's ability to continue as a going concern.
 Any funding shortfall may be met in the future in a number of ways, including but not limited to, the issuance of new equity instruments.
 Given that the Company has not yet determined whether its mineral properties contain mineral deposits that are economically recoverable, the Company has not yet generated income nor cash flows from its operations.
 The recovery of the cost of exploration and evaluation assets as well as other tangible and intangible assets, is subject to certain conditions: the discovery of economically recoverable reserves, the ability of the Company to obtain the necessary financing to continue the exploration, evaluation, development, construction and ultimately disposal of these assets.
-During the year ended December 31, 2018, the Company has raised \$1,613,001 from private placements consisting of common shares to fund exploration works and working capital.
+During the year ended December 31, 2019, the Company has raised \$2,668,332 from warrants exercised and private placements consisting of common shares to fund exploration works and working capital (\$1,613,001 during the year ended December 31, 2018).
 While management has been successful in raising financing in the past, there is no assurance that it will succeed in obtaining additional financing in the future.